salvacorts/Marketing-Training-Docker-Stack/README.md

 1. variables in bold **must** be changed.
 2. You can use `nano` command to edit them.
 Check this tutorial: https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/

-	nce you have configured Magento editing `magento.env`, you can use the installation script in order to setup your server.
+	Once you have configured Magento editing `magento.env`, you can use the installation script in order to setup your server.
 I will install, enable and start the Systemd service required to recover from server reboots.

 ```bash
 git clone https://github.com/salvacorts/Marketing-Training-Docker-Stack.git